Edb83/snake/README.md

 **4. Game personality**

 - In order to inject some personality in keeping with games from the 90s, text feedback is given to the player based on how well the game deems they have performed.
-This is a collection of around 30 comments (which appear in various combinations on the scores menu) intended to amuse, encourage and ridicule players as they attempt to beat their high score.
-This approach was adopted rather than relying on dramatic music/audio or flashy visuals, with the aim of keeping players intruiged by what the game might say on reaching the next score milestone.
+This is a collection of around 30 comments (which appear in various combinations on the scores menu) intended to amuse, encourage and ridicule players as they attempt to beat their high score
+- This approach was adopted rather than relying on dramatic music/audio or flashy visuals, with the aim of keeping players intruiged by what the game might say on reaching the next score milestone.
 The intended effect is that the game is judging the player's performance, giving them an incentive to prove it wrong

 **5. Playstyles**

 - A good mobile game caters to both casual and more engaged playstyles.
 The various game speeds should cater to all types of players, with the option to turn on walls providing an additional challenge and a more traditional Snake experience

-**Local high score save**
+**6. Local high score save**

 - The high score is saved to the device's local storage and will remain between game sessions, providing cookies are not deleted

-**Accessible layout**
+**7. Accessible layout**

 - In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas.
 - The game has been designed to always fit within a single screen, no matter its size or the menu content, to give it the feeling of a standalone application.
 There should never be an occasion where the player has to scroll or zoom, and for this reason these features have been disabled